StoneTone/DiscordBotV3/README.md

 ```
 *-to get your guild id and owner id you need to enable developer mode in discord-*

+Navigate to `src/main/java/com/bot/discordbotv3/cmdmgr` and change the `rolerequest` command options to your roles in your server

 ## Core Features

 ### Role Request